Yash8840/WebPianoNPM/README.md

 ```
 ## Updating this Package

-If you are updating this package, and want to create a new version

-Change the version number in package.json and in
-the "Installation" section in this Readme
+If you are updating this package, and want to create a new version, change the version number in package.json and in the "Installation" section of this Readme.
-Then run these commands.
+Then run these commands:
 ```
 npm login
 npm run build